-When SHADE learned that the government centers for children with albinism were going to be sending home the young adults who lived in them, we sprang into action.
-We had previously invested in these young adults by sponsoring a group to attend vocational training schools, and we knew that God had given us a piece of his heart for this group.
+When Shade learned that the government centers for children with albinism were going to be sending home the young adults who lived in them, we sprang into action.
+Having previously invested in a group of young adults by sponsoring them to vocational training schools, we knew that God had given us a piece of His heart for this group.

 While some wanted to continue in the soap business, others had great ideas for products or services that would best serve their home villages.
 Each student was equipped with the materials or capital needed to launch their business plan and was given a bicycle to aid in transportation.